katou01/katou01/README.md

-- 👋 Hi, I’m @megutou
+- 👋 Hi, I’m @megutou, a big weebs come from Vietnam
-- 👀 I’m interested in discord bot and learning new programing language
+- 👀 I’m interested in learning new programing language and create some discord bots
 - 🌱 I’m currently learning Python, C#
 - 📫 You can reach me via megutou@akio.ga